-The School of Computer, Mathematical and Natural Sciences (SCMNS) is comprised of five departments: Biology (including the Medical Technology Program), Chemistry, Computer Science, Mathematics (including the Actuarial Science Program) and Physics (including Engineering Physics).
+The School of Computer, Mathematical and Natural Sciences (SCMNS) is comprised of five departments: Biology (including the Medical Laboratory Science Program), Chemistry, Computer Science, Mathematics (including the Actuarial Science Program) and Physics (including Engineering Physics).
 The School also offers three Master's degrees: Bioinformatics, Mathematics and Science (Biology, Chemistry and Physics) and two Ph.D. degrees: Bioenvironmental Science and Industrial & Computational Mathematics.

-The School of Computer, Mathematical and Natural Sciences envisions itself to be a premier school of science and mathematics through transformational education to a diverse student body.
+The School of Computer, Mathematical and Natural Sciences envisions itself to be a premier school of science and mathematics through transformational education provided to a diverse student body.

 The mission of the School is to provide a comprehensive offering of undergraduate, master's and doctoral programs to educate and nurture the next generation of scientists, mathematicians and technologists; to advance the frontiers of science and technology through scientific research and innovation; and to serve the local, regional and global communities.

 The strategic initiatives include: